sapienzaapps/galileo-terremoti/README.md

 In order to test latency you need to run `sketch.elf` as root OR grant `CAP_NET_RAW` capability with a command like:

     $ sudo setcap cap_net_raw=ep build/out_linux-x86/sketch.elf

+## I2C bus not available on latest Raspbian releases

+Please refer to this post: https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=97314

+In short, you should run `raspi-config` and enable `i2c` under `Advanced Options` menu (and then reboot).

 ## GDB Debug (cross)